 - 2 pinches sea salt

-- 2 cups whole wheat pastry flour, or your choice flour
+- 2 cups whole wheat pastry flour, or flour of choice

 - 1/2 cup chilled unsalted butter